Invoca/developer-docs/source/api_documentation/signal_api/index.rst

 All Signals and Custom Data within a single request will be grouped together based on the value of the field **partner_unique_id**.
 There will be a single transaction for each group created.
 These new transactions will have the transaction type *Post Call Event*.

+A maximum of 10 transactions can be applied for a single request.
+However, this limit does not apply to the number of Signals or Custom Data included in a single grouping.
+See the **Best Practices** section for understanding why this limit is enforced.

 Request Parameter changes:

 * The existing fields **partner_unique_id**, **occurred_at_time**, and **revenue** can now be specified at the top-level of a request following the same formatting described above.
 This will be applied to all signals and custom data in the request.